UndergraduateArtificialIntelligenceClub/intro-to-git-2526/tasks/05-conflicts.md

-# Task 5: Handling Merge Conflicts
+# Task 5: Understanding Merge Conflicts

-**Goal:** Face a merge conflict and live to tell the tale.
+**Goal:** Learn how merge conflicts work by watching the instructors demonstrate them live.

+**Note:** This is a **demo-only task**.
+You'll watch the instructors create and resolve a conflict.
+Understanding conflicts is important, but we won't have everyone create them (that would get chaotic!).

 ---